 As surgical hair transplant techniques become increasingly sophisticated, the demand for hair transplants has experienced a sharp uptick in recent years.
-Now, many of Dr. Robert Jones’ patients find his Toronto practice by searching for phrases like, “How much does a hair transplant cost?”
+Now, many of our patients find our Oakville based practice by searching for phrases like, “How much does a hair transplant cost?”.

 As you are researching hair transplants, the first thing you should understand is that there’s no one correct answer to the question of cost.
 That’s because there are so many factors influencing the price of a hair transplant, including the number of grafts you need, the technique you and your surgeon choose and even the location of the clinic.

 If you’re frustrated with hair loss and considering getting a hair transplant, it’s perfectly understandable that you’d be reluctant to commit to this procedure without a clear picture of how much you can expect to pay.
 In the past, the cost of getting a hair transplant put the procedure out of reach for many people who were otherwise good candidates.
 However, technological advancements and the significant progress hair transplant specialists have been able to make in refining their techniques have made hair transplants both more accessible and more affordable.

 Still, it’s important to understand and appreciate the fact that getting a hair transplant is a significant decision that will have long-lasting ramifications on your life.
 You owe it to yourself to do your homework and thoroughly research hair restoration clinics, surgeons and techniques.